lupyuen/lupyuen.github.io/src/rust7.md

 __Lesson Learnt:__ Be careful with Owned File Descriptors.
 They are super helpful for auto-closing our files.
 But might have strange consequences.

 Rustix is another popular POSIX Wrapper.
-Let's take a peek...
+We take a peek...

 ![Nix vs Rustix](https://lupyuen.github.io/images/rust7-compare.png)